oinoice/lvcidia/README.md

     6: 1,  # Helium
 }
 ```
-Say you want to prioritize hydrogen as much as Ceramic and Chameleony, you can simple tweek the second number of the hydrogen line as follows:
+Say you want to prioritize hydrogen as much as Ceramic and Chameleon, you can simply tweak the second number of the hydrogen line as follows:

 ```python
     7: 3,  # Hydrogen